 Enough of preparation.
-Let’s take you through the beauties of the Roopkund Trek
+Let’s take you through the enchanting beauty of the trek.

 So, the mystery lake — at the top.
 The lake, as is famous, contains remains and skeletons of humans and animals(horses) from the Palaeolithic years of human origin.
 In the lap of stunning Himalayas, this lake is overlooked by glaciers dotted by rocks, and bones.

 Nanda Ghunti, Kali Dak and Trishul — these peaks start showing up in the solitude of abandoned stone huts at Bhagwabasa.
 The entire trail of Bhagwabasa is dotted by stones and blocks of stones.
 The huts, until very late, used to be rented to the trekkers.
 The place is astonishingly beautiful and splendidly serene with a blanket of clouds.

 3. Ali Bugyal